ernesto-sun/PHP-Image-Resize-with-WebP/README.md

 At first I wanted to add support for the newer image format 'WebP'.
 I ended up to modify quite a bit.
 Check out the code differences.

-This version uses public class vars, the output function takes a filname, watermark and text is removed, etc.
+This version uses public class vars, the output function takes a filename, cache, watermark and text removed, etc.

 I removed all the other files.
-Only ImageResize.php for direct including.
+Only 'ImageResize.php' for direct including.

 License goes from MIT to JSON.
 (JSON License = MIT + Ethics)

 Find manual, examples, etc. in the original repository from Ben.
 He did it very well I think.

+Now testing...